Med-CORDEX/med-cordex.github.io/index.md

 | [LA](http://www.aero.obs-mip.fr/en) | Fabien Solmon | Former member |
 | [ENEA](https://impatti.sostenibilita.enea.it/en/structure/clim) | Paolo Ruti | Former member |

-# Coordination & Communication
+# Coordination and Communication

 Med-CORDEX uses various communication tools:
 - The [Steering Committee](mailto:medcordex-sc@meteo.fr) and the current  are the main entry gates
-- The community is gathered in a [general emailing list](mailto:medcordex-sc@meteo.fr)
+- We communicate with the community thanks to a [general emailing list](mailto:medcordex-sc@meteo.fr)
 - We chat using a dedicated [Slack](https://medcordex.slack.com)
+- We share documents on a dedicated [zenodo community open collection](https://zenodo.org/communities/medcordex/)
-- More information can be found on the [web page](https://med-cordex.github.io/) and on the [github](https://github.com/Med-CORDEX/)
+- We share information on the [web page](https://med-cordex.github.io/) and on the [github](https://github.com/Med-CORDEX/)

 # Modelling Center Contact Points